logicly-au/pmhc-mds-spec/doc/validation-rules.rst

          * :ref:`dfn-date_referred_to_other_service_at_intake_conclusion`

   #.
 For :ref:`dfn-organisation_type_referred_to_at_intake_conclusion` the value
-     '42: AMHC' must only be used on existing records.
-It is not allowed on new records.
+     '42: AMHC' is obsolete where :ref:`dfn-date_client_contacted_intake` is 18 December 2025 or later.
+It may still be used when adding intakes prior to this date.
   #.
 For :ref:`dfn-organisation_type_referred_to_at_intake_conclusion` the value
      '44: HeadtoHelp / HeadtoHealth' must only be used by remaining Head to Health Clinics located in Victoria and Thornleigh, NSW.
 For all other